Legally Reviewed By: Robert M. Knowles

 Create a Safe Outdoor Play Space

-• Clean up any trash, debris, broken glass or other potentially dangerous items.
+- Clean up any trash, debris, broken glass or other potentially dangerous items.

-• Place any waste (including animal feces) in a heavy-duty trash bag or locked trash receptacle.
+- Place any waste (including animal feces) in a heavy-duty trash bag or locked trash receptacle.

-• Pick up sharp sticks that could poke or stab playing children.
+- Pick up sharp sticks that could poke or stab playing children.

-• Eliminate trip and fall risks, such as exposed tree roots or clutter in the yard.
+- Eliminate trip and fall risks, such as exposed tree roots or clutter in the yard.

-• Check deck, patio and walkway surfaces for foot injury risks, such as splintered wood or nails.
+- Check deck, patio, and walkway surfaces for foot injury risks, such as splintered wood or nails.

-• Fill in or securely cover any openings, such as wells and ditches.
+- Fill in or securely cover any openings, such as wells and ditches.

-• Secure any electrical equipment or appliances, including grills, away from outdoor play areas.
+- Secure any electrical equipment or appliances, including grills, away from outdoor play areas.

-• Look for and carefully remove poisonous plants, such as poison ivy and poison oak.
+- Look for and carefully remove poisonous plants, such as poison ivy and poison oak.

-• Have any insect infestations, such as wasp nests or beehives, addressed by professionals.
+- Have any insect infestations, such as wasp nests or beehives, addressed by professionals.

-• Trim high grass and underbrush to avoid creating a habitat for animals and venomous snakes.
+- Trim high grass and underbrush to avoid creating a habitat for animals and venomous snakes.

 If an enclosed outdoor area or playground is not available for your children to play, teach them stranger safety tips.
 This includes not talking to strangers or anyone who pulls up to the area in a vehicle.
 Tell them to never go anywhere with someone they don’t know and to stay more than an arm’s reach away from strangers.
-They should call for help immediately if someone is making them uncomfortable.
+They should call for help immediately if someone makes them uncomfortable.

 Pay Attention to “Attractive Nuisances”

 An attractive nuisance is a legal term referring to a dangerous condition that exists on someone’s property that is particularly attractive to children and poses a risk to them.
-Examples include swimming pools, ponds, trampolines, bounce houses and treehouses.
+Examples include swimming pools, ponds, trampolines, bounce houses, and treehouses.
 If your property has a hazardous condition that draws children in, you are legally responsible for taking steps to prevent child trespassers from entering the premises.
-This may include putting up a fence, covering a swimming pool or installing security systems.
+This may include putting up a fence, covering a swimming pool, or installing security systems.

 Inspect Playground Equipment